siansell/react-chessboardjs/README.md

     pieceTheme="uscf" // ['alpha', 'uscf', 'wikipedia'] Default: 'wikipedia' showCoordinates={false} // Default: true
     width={400} // String ('100%', of container) | number (px).
 If expressed as a percentage,
-    // the board will resize with the window resize event. default: 400 sparePieces={true} // Spare pieces can be dragged on to the board, for setting
+    // the board will resize with its container via the window resize event. default: 400 sparePieces={true} // Spare pieces can be dragged on to the board, for setting
     // up positions.
 Default: false
     style={{